atlas604/behavioral-cloning/writeup_report.md

 #### Generalization

-To help the model generalize, the training images and measurements were flipped; thus doubling the amount of data collected (model.py starting at line 31).
+To help the model generalize, the training images and measurements were flipped; thus doubling the amount of data collected.
 The first track mainly consists of left turns.
 Therefore, by flipping the data we train the model to deal with right turns as well.

 #### Visualization